tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: How much data can you store on Amazon S3?
 A: Virtually unlimited.

+- Q: What AWS service can be used for backup/restore: EFS or S3?
+Amazon wants you to choose S3.

 ## DNS, Elastic Load Balancing, and Auto Scaling